 This course examines communications technology from a media perspective.
 Students will develop knowledge and skills as they design and produce media projects in the areas of live, recorded, and graphic communications.
-These areas may include TV, video, and movie production; radio and audio production; print and graphic communications;
+These areas may include TV, video, and movie production; radio and audio production; print and graphic communications. photography; digital imaging; broadcast journalism; and interactive new media.
+Students will also develop an awareness of related environmental and societal issues and explore college and university programs and career opportunities in the various communications technology fields.